Natural Resource Classification

 • Panama Canal: 1914, Panama, lock-based; 2016 expansion added New Panamax lanes

-• GERD: Grand Ethiopian Renaissance Dam on Blue Nile; ~5,150 MW; Ethiopia-Egypt-Sudan dispute
+• GERD: Grand Ethiopian Renaissance Dam on Blue Nile; ~5,150 MW; inaugurated 9 September 2025; all 13 turbines operational; no Egypt-Ethiopia agreement as of May 2026

 • South China Sea: 2016 Permanent Court of Arbitration ruled against China's nine-dash line